LOKE/backend-coding-challenge/README.md

 # LOKE Backend Coding Challenge
 Based on https://github.com/coveo/backend-coding-challenge.
 We've cut it down a bit to reduce the time required.

-## Base Requirements
+## Requirements

-Design an API endpoint that provides auto-complete suggestions for large cities in the US and Canada. _See data folder for TSV containing cities.
+Design an API endpoint that provides auto-complete suggestions for large cities in the US and Canada. _See data folder for a TSV file containing cities.
 The original data comes from Geonames.
-See link below._
+See link below in references._

 - The endpoint is exposed at `/suggestions`
 - The partial (or complete) search term is passed as a querystring parameter `q`